Prajwalprakash3722/automatic-computing-machine/README.md

 #### To be Done

+- Add one more level of Authentication

+  - Main Execom Level
+  - Society Level
+  - **Branch Counsellor Level**

+- Branch Counsellors cannot add or modify the transactions of the societies, they can only approve or reject the requests of the societies.
+- PDF Uploading facility for uploading bills and financial reports

 #### Very High Priority

 - Pass the decoded token to the next function ,refer [api/transaction/add](https://github.com/IEEE-RVCE/Accounts/blob/17ea7b2c0fb3bccb6eff09ea7a564b910e13bdfa/pages/api/transaction/add.ts#L10) As of now we are storing the sid in local storage, this is just a workaround some day it might be taken as advantage, so the search for `how to pass decoded token` goes on....